sylvainhalle/PaperShell/Readme.md

 In the case of ACM journals, you also have to overwrite `acm-ccs.tex` and `acm-bottom.tex` with appropriate content.

+### Changing the paper's filename

+By default, the main paper is called `paper.tex`.
+We recommend that you leave it that way: the whole point of using this environment is to use the same commands and structure for all your papers, so customizing it for each paper kind of defeats that.
+If you *must* change it to something else:

+1. Make sure the filename does not contain spaces, or the `make` command will not do anything.
+2. Make sure to change `paper.tex` by your filename in `Source/Variables.ini`.

 About the Author
 ----------------